parmenides-xyz/euler-formula/README.md

 npm run dev   # Development mode with auto-reload
 ```

-The backend will start on port `3001` by default.
+The backend will start on port `3001` and display EulerSwap-specific endpoint information.

 ### Frontend Setup